-The following Property guidance note Produced in partnership with Alistair Drummond and Joanna Clark of DLA Piper Scotland LLP provides comprehensive and up to date legal information covering:
+The following Property guidance note Produced in partnership with Alistair Drummond of DLA Piper Scotland LLP provides comprehensive and up to date legal information covering:

 This Practice Note considers the second stage of enforcement of standard security over heritable property in Scotland.
 It deals with the steps creditors may take following expiry of notices, namely: